-Our application deadline is January 20, 2014 for admission for fall semester 2014, and are welcome to foreign applicants.
+Our application deadline is January 19, 2015 for admission for fall semester 2015.
+Foreign applicants are welcome to apply.

 Our department does not have minimal acceptable scores for standardized tests (e.g. general and subject GREs, TOEFL) and will review all applications on their total merits.
-Prospective graduate students expecting support as teaching assistants will be expected to know English well enough to perform their duties.
-We normally expect to financially support all of our admitted PhD students through graduate assistantships, for teaching or conducting research with funded faculty members, assuming satisfactory progress.
+Prospective graduate students expecting support as teaching assistants will be expected to know English sufficiently well to perform their duties.
+We normally expect to provide financial support to all of our admitted PhD students through graduate assistantships, or for teaching or conducting research with funded faculty members, assuming satisfactory progress.

 Graduate student contact: Andria Schwortz (email@example.com) 862-234-5651